junjypark/CLEAN/README.md

 **Clusterwise inference leveraging spatial autocorrelation in neuroimaging**

-R package to apply CLEAN and CLEAN-R to neuroimaging data.
+R package to apply CLEAN, CLEAN-R, and CLEAN-V to neuroimaging data.

 ### References

 **CLEAN**
 > Park JY, Fiecas M. (2022) CLEAN: Leveraging spatial autocorrelation in neuroimaging data in clusterwise inference.
-Neuroimage, 255, 119192. [article link](https://doi.org/10.1016/j.neuroimage.2022.119192)
+NeuroImage, 255, 119192. [article link](https://doi.org/10.1016/j.neuroimage.2022.119192)

 **CLEAN-R**
 > Weinstein SM *et al*.
-(2022+) Spatially-enhanced clusterwise inference for testing and localizing intermodal correspondence.
-Neuroimage, 264, 119712 [article link](https://doi.org/10.1016/j.neuroimage.2022.119712)
+(2022) Spatially-enhanced clusterwise inference for testing and localizing intermodal correspondence.
+NeuroImage, 264, 119712 [article link](https://doi.org/10.1016/j.neuroimage.2022.119712)

+**CLEAN-R**
+> Pan R *et al*.
+(2023+) Spatial-extent inference for testing variance components in reliability and heritability studies.
+BioRxiv [article link](https://doi.org/10.1101/2023.04.19.537270)

 ### Update logs

 Note: The current version of the package is a beta version and may contain bugs.
 Please forward your inquiries to `junjy.park [[at]] utoronto [[dot]] ca` and we will respond in 48 hours.

+> April 20, 2023: CLEAN-V method implemented in the package.

-> Oct 15: We now support the `get.empirical.variogram' function that computes the group-averaged empirical variogram for exploratory data analyses.
+> Oct 15, 2022: We now support the `get.empirical.variogram' function that computes the group-averaged empirical variogram for exploratory data analyses.

-> Sept 14: Installation errors for Window users have been fixed.
+> Sept 14, 2022: Installation errors for Window users have been fixed.

-> April 20: CLEAN-R methods implemented in the package.
+> April 20, 2022: CLEAN-R method implemented in the package.

 ## Contents